superhero/shift/README.md

 ```

 This is just a simple implementation to show you how things could work.
 It's a
-rather smal module and there for also included in only one file.
+rather small module and there for also included in only one file.
 If you create
 a bigger module with a full layer scope and such, you could have a file
-architecture that alows an even betetr code segregation, leading to less
+architecture that allows an even better code segregation, leading to less
 clutter of course.

 ## What more
 Well there is a few other things in this framework, and even more to come.
 In
 this readme file I only described the basics.
 A more detailed index should
-follow on a seperate homepage in the future.
+follow on a separate homepage in the future.

 ## Questions
 If you have any questions you're more then welcome to contact me on twitter: